Jeramiah Dickey: Early career

-After graduating from the University of Texas at Austin, Dickey served in a variety of roles for the University of Texas at El Paso athletics department, including Assistant Director for Athletics Development, Assistant Director of Marketing and Promotions, and Marketing and Promotions Assistant from 2003-06.
+After graduating from the University of Texas at Austin, Dickey served in a variety of roles for the University of Texas at El Paso athletics department, including Assistant Director for Athletics Development, Assistant Director of Marketing and Promotions, and Marketing and Promotions Assistant from 2003 to 2006.
 He then spent three years at Akron before returning to Texas and joining the athletic department at Houston.

-Following Houston, he rose to the Associate Vice President of Intercollegiate Athletics role at Baylor from 2018-2020.
+Following Houston, he rose to the Associate Vice President of Intercollegiate Athletics role at Baylor from 2018 to 2020.

-Boise State (2021-present)
+Boise State (2021–present)

 Dickey was named Director of Athletics at Boise State University on January 2, 2021.
 He has been instrumental in the success and growth of the football program, which reached the College Football Playoff in 2024, and led the charge for the Broncos to join the Pac-12 Conference in 2026.
 On January 8, 2025, Boise State announced a contract extension for Dickey after interest from other schools.